 Given Datatype

-For this datatype, you'll have to give the name of the search domain and the field you want to mark with a star.
+For this datatype, you'll have to give the name of the search domain, and the name of the field you want to mark with a star.
 These parameters are listed and described in the table here:

 Table: AddStarToFieldInput